 Figure 1: Number of beds served by hospital pharmacies.

-Based on the results of previous EAHP Surveys, insufficient staffing (capacity) appeared to be one of the most important barriers in implementation process.
-In our sample, 77% of hospital pharmacies employed less than 10 pharmacists (n=564), 20% between 11 and 50, and only 3% 51 or more pharmacists (figure 2).
+Based on the results of previous EAHP Surveys, insufficient staffing (capacity) appeared to be one of the most important barriers in the implementation process.
+In our sample, 77% of hospital pharmacies employed less than 10 pharmacists (n=564), 20% between 11 and 50, and only 3% employed 51 or more pharmacists (figure 2).
 We found similar numbers for the pharmacy technicians – 71% of responders reported that their hospital pharmacy employed up to 10 pharmacy technicians.